 Specify the wait-windowSay if you want to remove the software three days after it has been detected, then mention 3 in the text box provided.

 Click on Save to save changes.

-Auto-Uninstallation option is available by default for .msi applications and for .exe applications we would require Silent Switches.
+Auto-Uninstallation option is available by default for .msi applications and for .exe applications & we would require silent switches.
 The following steps will guide you through the Auto-Uninstallation of .exe based software applications.

-Add/Edit Uninstall Command window pops up
+The Add/Edit Uninstall Command window pops up.

 Choose Pre-fill Uninstall Command or I will specify myself